 This community-wide program’s mission is to commemorate the victims, celebrate the survivors, and teach the community about the past, present, and future of the Holocaust.
 It is held annually at a house of worship in St. Louis and organized by Kaplan Feldman’s St. Louis Jewish Holocaust Museum.
 We will continue to emphasize St. Louis survivors’ stories of the Shoah through our commemoration program, which draws 600-1000 participants.

-The St. Louis Kaplan Feldman Holocaust Museum conducts a multi-day educator workshop annually usually in collaboration with the United States Holocaust Memorial Museum in Washington, D.C.
-The institute is comprised of lectures and presentations designed to train educators of effective techniques for integrating Holocaust curriculum in the classroom.
-We have trained approximately 700 teachers since this program began in 2005.
+The St. Louis Holocaust Museum conducts a multi-day educator workshop annually in collaboration with the United States Holocaust Memorial Museum in Washington, D.C.
+The institute offers lectures and presentations designed to train educators in effective techniques for integrating the Holocaust curriculum in the classroom.
+Click here to apply.